Japanese Olympic Committee head resigns amid bribery scandal

 It is not clear if Dentsu is a target of French investigators.

-IOC President Thomas Bach, speaking in December in Tokyo and standing alongside Takeda, described the games as “the best prepared” in history.
-They have overcome early problems that included a plagiarized logo design, and a redesign of a new national stadium because of soaring costs.
+IOC President Thomas Bach , speaking in December in Tokyo and standing alongside Takeda, described the games as “the best prepared” in history.
+They have overcome early problems that included a redesign of the new national stadium because of soaring costs, and a plagiarized logo design.

-General cost overruns have continued to be an issue for Tokyo, which is now spending three times more than it said it would when it was selected.
-All venues are expected to be ready ahead on time.
+General cost overruns have continued to be an issue for Tokyo, which is spending three times more than it said it would when it was selected.
+All venues are expected to be ready on time.
 The new national stadium is to be completed by the end of the year.

-Takeda, 71, is a distant member of Japan’s royal family, the great grandson of the Meiji emperor who ruled late in 19th century and into the 20th.
+Takeda is a distant member of Japan’s royal family, the great grandson of the Meiji emperor who ruled late in the 19th century and into the 20th.
 He competed in equestrian events in the 1972 and 1976 Olympics.

 AP video journalist Kaori Hitomi contributed to this report.